mukaiizawa/Paren/man/man7/function.md

 # NAME
-function - function type.
+function - function data type.

 # DESCRIPTION
-A function is a sub-program that can be called by code external (or internal in the case of recursion) to the function.
+A function data type is a sub-program that can be called by code external (or internal in the case of recursion) to the function.

 Like the program itself, a function is composed of a sequence of expression called the function body.